yochaigal/cairn/wip/the-dawn-plague/the-dawn-plague-overview.md

 ## Summary
 - See the overland [map](/wip/the-dawn-plague/maps/the-dawn-plague-map.jpg).
-- **Motal** is a small village seated between a thick forest and a restless sea.
+- **Lublin** is a small village seated between a thick forest and a restless sea.
 - Devastated by something called "The Dawn Plague" decades before, the town has never fully recovered.
 - The villagers keep to the old ways, carefully following ritual burial rites.
 - An outside lumber company has planted its stake in the local forest, and pays the town handsomely.